slamora/brackets-wiki/CodeMirror-v3-integration.md

 **Other:**
 * CM has unused undo()/redo() defs in instance (never called?)

+## Porting changes from our fork of CodeMirror

+The brackets fork of CodeMirror has a bunch of changes that were _not_ integrated into the upstream branch.
+Most of the changes were dealing with inline widgets, but there were several other small features and performance improvements.

+The inline widget changes need to be re-implemented on top of the new line widget API added to CodeMirror 3.
+Details  Here are notes on the other changes that were made.

+### Performance Improvements that do NOT need to be ported

+#### Handle hidden lines in coordsChar() - ([commit 11f204](https://github.com/adobe/CodeMirror2/commit/11f2041529d798f9a916be2f146edf165c2b5434))

+This fixed performance problems when the contents of an inline editor were near the top of a very large file.
+For example, the `body` selector in bootstrap.css.
+The v3 branch of CodeMirror does not have the same performance problems, so this change doesn't need to be ported.

+#### Use document fragments in patchDisplay() - ([commit cf24f7](https://github.com/adobe/CodeMirror2/commit/cf24f7240b3bf7edb63cf9f4a625f5c16dff7620))
+The v3 branch contains a more comprehensive fix for using document fragments, obviating our changes.

 ## Forking strategy

 Currently, the `master` branch in adobe/CodeMirror2 is completely out of sync with the upstream CodeMirror master, because we actually checked all of our changes directly into our master.
 In hindsight, that wasn't a good idea :)